wilkenstein/redis-mock-js/README.md

 $ npm run unimplemented
 ````

-Theses two commands will print out all the implemented and unimplemented commands respectively.
+Theses two commands will print out all the implemented and unimplemented commands, respectively.

 NOTE: version 0.0.5 will have full support for implemented and unimplemented.
 Versions <= 0.0.4 do <i>not</i> support these commands and will be deprecated at some point.